 During the month of November, NATO troops were targeting a key concentration of Chinese and North Korean troops and artillery.
 On November 22, NATO forces were pinned down in an area known as Triangle Hill and Sniper Ridge.
 The Chinese had established large-caliber guns, rocket launchers, and anti-aircraft guns along these ridgelines and were targeting NATO troops.
 Ground troops were unable to reach the big guns because they were heavily guarded.

 That day Major Charles Loring was the leader of a four-plane flight of F-80 Shooting Stars.
 While on a ground support mission, Loring was briefed about the heavy guns and ground troops’ situation.
 His flight diverted to dive-bomb the enemy gun positions.
 As he located the heavy guns and lined up to dive onto the targets, his aircraft was exposed to extremely precise anti-aircraft fire.
-Despite his aircraft became heavily damaged he did not pull out of his dive.
+Despite his aircraft becoming heavily damaged he did not pull out of his dive.
 He could have withdrawn back to his base or even ejected but chose neither.
 His prior experience in WWII likely led him to avoid becoming a Chinese POW.
 His wingmen observed Loring deliberately turn his aircraft 40 degrees and in controlled flight drove his aircraft into the heavy gun emplacements taking them out.
 He would not survive the crash.

 Medal of Honor